-Aichi Biodiversity Target 14 Aichi Biodiversity Target 14 Summary of Progress By 2020, ecosystems that provide essential services, including services related to water, and contribute [1] Exceed On track Some progress No change Moving away Unknown Country Parks have long protected the water reservoirs in Hong Kong and contributed to the well-being of people However, more agricultural land for food production has been lost to development.
+Aichi Biodiversity Target 14 Progress Summary of Progress By 2020, ecosystems that provide essential services, including services related to water, and contribute (1) Exceed On track Some progress No change Moving away Unknown Country Parks have long protected the water reservoirs in Hong Kong and contributed to the well-being of people However, more agricultural land for food production has been lost to development.
 Even though the rate of river channelization has dropped in recent years, the water quality of some rivers and watercourses still needs to to health, livelihoods and well-being, are restored and safeguarded (1), taking into account the needs of women, indigenous and local communities, and the poor and vulnerable.(2) (2) Exceed On track Some progress No change Moving away Unknown be improved.
 The Government commenced a study to investigate the ecosystem services provided by habitats in Hong Kong.
 The needs of women, indigenous peoples and local communities and the poor and vulnerable are not explored.
 Related Headline Indicators by HKBWS: 3.2 & 3.3 THE TARGET HAS NOT BEEN ACHIEVED.

-Aichi Biodiversity Target 15 Progress Summary of Progress By 2020, ecosystem resilience and the contribution of biodiversity to carbon stocks has been enhanced, (1) Exceed On track On track Some progress Change Moving away No change away Moving away Unknown Plantations had programme.
-Efew sites suffer Woodlands in Country Parks expanded and became mature through natural succession over the years.
+Alchi Biodiversity larget is Progress Summary of Progress By 2020, ecosystem resilience and the contribution of biodiversity to carbon stocks has been enhanced, through conservation and restoration (1), (1) Exceed On track Some progress No change Moving away Unknown Woodlands in Country Parks expanded and became mature through natural succession over the years.
 Plantations have also improved under an enrichment programme.
 Ecological function was restored to a few sites suffering unauthorized development, yet wetland restoration is ineffective.
-Some urban river through conservation and restoration (1), including restoration of at least 15 per cent of degraded ecosystems (2), thereby contributing to climate change mitigation and adaptation and to combatting desertification.
+Some urban river including restoration and restoration (1), including restoration of at least 15 per cent of degraded ecosystems (2), thereby contributing to climate change mitigation and adaptation and to combatting desertification.
 (2) Exceed On track Some progress No change Moving away Unknown channels were revitalized to restore biodiversity.
 Carbon management is not a key driver of ecosystem resilience, and there is no monitoring of the health and quality of ecosystems in Hong Kong.
 Related Headline Indicators by HKBWS: 1.1, 3.1, 3.2 & 3.3 THE TARGET HAS BEEN PARTIALLY ACHIEVED.

 Aichi Biodiversity Target 16 Progress Summary of Progress By 2015, the Nagoya Protocol on Access to Genetic Resources and the (1) Exceed On track Some progress No change Moving away Unknown China became a party to the Nagoya Protocol in 2016, ye its application to Hong Kong has not been specified.
-Fair and Equitable Sharing of Benefits Arising from their Utilization is in force (1) and operational, consistent with national legislation (2).
+Fair and Equitable Sharing of Benefits Arising from their Utilization is in force [1] and operational, consistent with national legislation (2).
 (2) Exceed On track Some progress No change Moving away Unknown